metacall/core/docs/README.md

 ### 5.2 Reflect

-The module that holds the representation of types, values and functions is called [`reflect`](/source/reflect) and it handles the abstraction of code loaded into **METACALL**.
+The module that holds the representation of types, values and functions is called [`reflect`](/source/reflect) and it handles the abstraction of code loaded into **MetaCall**.

-**METACALL** uses reflection and introspection techniques to inspect the code loaded by the [`loaders`](/source/loaders) in order to interpret it and provide an higher abstraction of it.
-With this higher abstraction **METACALL** can easily inter-operate between languages transparently.
+**MetaCall** uses reflection and introspection techniques to inspect the code loaded by the [`loaders`](/source/loaders) in order to interpret it and provide an higher abstraction of it.
+With this higher abstraction **MetaCall** can easily inter-operate between languages transparently.

 #### 5.2.1 Type System

-**METACALL** implements an abstract type system which is a binary representation of the types supported by it.
-This means that **METACALL** can convert any type of a language to its own type system and back.
+**MetaCall** implements an abstract type system which is a binary representation of the types supported by it.
+This means that **MetaCall** can convert any type of a language to its own type system and back.
 Each loader is responsible of doing this conversions.

-**METACALL** maintains most of the types of the languages but not all are supported.
+**MetaCall** maintains most of the types of the languages but not all are supported.
 If new types are added they have to be implemented in the [`reflect`](/source/reflect) module and also in the [`loaders`](/source/loaders) and [`serials`](/source/serials) to fully support it.

 |  Type   | Value                                                              |
 | :-----: | ------------------------------------------------------------------ |